andrewmaudsley/dotfiles/README.md

 * Install packages and applications ([casks](https://github.com/Homebrew/homebrew-cask)) listed in the [Brewfile](./Brewfile) using [Homebrew Bundle](https://github.com/Homebrew/homebrew-bundle)
 * Run cleanup

 Modern versions of macOS come with [curl](https://github.com/curl/curl) installed by default.
-This can be used to run the install script using the following command:
+This can be used to download and execute the install script using the following command:

 ```sh
 curl -fsSL https://raw.githubusercontent.com/andrewmaudsley/dotfiles/main/scripts/install.sh | bash